 What This Means: Your dog loves and trusts you so much that they want to cuddle up with you!

 This one is pretty self-explanatory.
-Puppies learn to cuddle with others because they have a hard time regulating their body heat alone.
+Puppies learn to cuddle with others because they have difficulty regulating their body heat alone.
 The habit carries over into adulthood.
-Dogs cuddle with people and other animals as a show of love and trust.
+Dogs cuddle with people and other animals to show love and trust.
 If the dog is cuddling with you, you’re one of the pack.
 Enjoy it.
 It’s the most trust a dog can show.

 That should answer your questions about your dog’s sleeping positions, especially those sprawled out ones that don’t look comfortable to you.
 Pay attention next time you catch your dog sleeping; it may clue you in on how much your dog trusts and adores you.